Gaza Strip: 1994: Gaza under Palestinian Authority

-2000 Second Intifada
+2000: Second Intifada

-The Second Intifada broke out in September 2000 with waves of protest, civil unrest and bombings against Israeli military and civilians, many of them perpetrated by suicide bombers.
+The Second Intifada was a major Palestinian uprising in the Israeli-occupied Palestinian territories and Israel.
+The general triggers for the unrest are speculated to have been centred on the failure of the 2000 Camp David Summit, which was expected to reach a final agreement on the Israeli–Palestinian peace process in July 2000.
+Outbreaks of violence began in September 2000, after Ariel Sharon, then the Israeli opposition leader, made a provocative visit to the Al-Aqsa compound on the Temple Mount in Jerusalem; the visit itself was peaceful, but, as anticipated, sparked protests and riots that Israeli police put down with rubber bullets and tear gas.
 The Second Intifada also marked the beginning of rocket attacks and bombings of Israeli border localities by Palestinian guerrillas from the Gaza Strip, especially by the Hamas and Palestinian Islamic Jihad movements.

+High numbers of casualties were caused among civilians as well as combatants.
+Israeli forces engaged in gunfire, targeted killings, and tank and aerial attacks, while Palestinians engaged in suicide bombings, gunfire, stone-throwing, and rocket attacks.
+Palestinian suicide bombings were a prominent feature of the fighting and mainly targeted Israeli civilians, contrasting with the relatively less violent nature of the First Intifada.
+With a combined casualty figure for combatants and civilians, the violence is estimated to have resulted in the deaths of approximately 3,000 Palestinians and 1,000 Israelis, as well as 64 foreigners.

 Between December 2000 and June 2001, the barrier between Gaza and Israel was reconstructed.
 A barrier on the Gaza Strip-Egypt border was constructed starting in 2004.
 The main crossing points are the northern Erez Crossing into Israel and the southern Rafah Crossing into Egypt.
 The eastern Karni Crossing used for cargo, closed down in 2011.
 Israel controls the Gaza Strip's northern borders, as well as its territorial waters and airspace.
 Egypt controls Gaza Strip's southern border, under an agreement between it and Israel.
 Neither Israel or Egypt permits free travel from Gaza as both borders are heavily militarily fortified.
 "Egypt maintains a strict blockade on Gaza in order to isolate Hamas from Islamist insurgents in the Sinai."

-2005 Israel's unilateral disengagement
+2005: Israel's unilateral disengagement

-In February 2005, the Knesset approved a unilateral disengagement plan and began removing Israeli settlers from the Gaza Strip in 2005.
-All Israeli settlements in the Gaza Strip and the joint Israeli-Palestinian Erez Industrial Zone were dismantled, and 9,000 Israelis, most living in Gush Katif, were forcibly evicted.

-On 12 September 2005, the Israeli cabinet formally declared an end to Israeli military occupation of the Gaza Strip.